mast-group/js-analyser-util/README.md

 ###Other util Classes

 ####github
 This package contains classes to analyse GitHub usiing its APi.
+(Include GITHUB_ACCESS_TOKEN in GithubConstants)
 - List repositiories based on search query
 - List files based on the frequency of changes in given commits
 - List commit ids with certain additions/delitions